HadrienGardeur/web-speech-recommended-voices/README.md

 * For now, we've only covered testing and documentation on vanilla versions of Android, as available on Google Pixel devices.
 The list of voices available may vary greatly based on OEM, device and Android version.
 * Due to the nature of Android, documenting all these variations will be very difficult.
 Further attempts will be made in future version of this project through the use of device farms.
-* In recent versions of vanilla Android, there's an excellent selection of high quality voices which cover a wide range of languages/regions.
+* In recent versions of vanilla Android, there's an excellent selection of high quality voices which cover a wide range of languages/regions (67 as of April 2024).
 * To use these voices, the user needs to go fairly deep in system settings either to download them (only your system language and some of the most popular languages are pre-loaded by default) or select their preferred voice per language/region.
 * Unfortunately, Chrome on Android doesn't return the list of voices available to the users, instead it returns an unfiltered list of languages/regions.
 * Among other things, this means that even languages and regions which require a voice pack to be installed will show up in the list returned by the Web Speech API.